 On the other hand, if you don’t know Elmer Formby from Elmer Fudd, Elmer Gantry or Elmer the Cow, say до свидания.
 Some Nagants have been sporterized with synthetic stocks, which is fine for anyone who likes old wine in new bottles.
 To me, its heresy and whoever does such a thing should be have the Nagant’s eighteen-inch long spike bayonet shoved right up their old Moon River, if you get my thrust.

-Nuggets are infamous for “sticky” bolts that are not always evident until the rifle is fired.
+Otherwise collectible Nuggets may still have “sticky” bolts that are not always evident until the rifle is fired.
 There are a number of causes of “sticky bolt syndrome.”
 Cosmoline can harden and coat the chamber like shellac.
 When the bolt heats up, the cosmo softens and turns to mucilage.
 There could be a burr in the chamber.
 There could be a lot of things.
 Look for a sticky bolt by working it several times.
-The Nagant’s bolt is far from smooth like a Krag’s, but it should open, slide and close with mild pressure or a “keep-your-hand-out-of-the-cookie-jar-you-little-brat” lovetap.
+The Russian Mosin Nagant’s bolt is far from smooth like a Krag’s, but it should open, slide and close with mild pressure or a “keep-your-hand-out-of-the-cookie-jar-you-little-brat” lovetap.

 Function-check the safety.
 The cocking knob looks inviting, but it’s so close to the stock that there’s no way to grab it properly.
 Seated or standing, brace the butt on your leg, body or crook of your elbow with the bolt closed.
 Squeeze the knob between the first two fingers of your strong hand, or your thumb and forefinger (which never works for me).